Chemex Filters in Canada (Paper, Metal, Reusable)

 Chemex vs Alternative Brands

-There are two options when shopping for Chemex filters, and you can either stick with the Chemex brand or explore Chemex filter alternatives.
+There are two options when shopping for Chemex coffee filters, and you can either stick with the Chemex brand or explore Chemex filter alternatives.

 Chemex sells only the classic paper filters, and they are available either bleached or unbleached and can be round or square.
 The main advantage of buying Chemex brand filters is that they produce the crisp, clean cup of coffee the brewer is known for.
-So if you visited a local coffee shop and fell in love with a complex and light-bodied brew from a Chemex, the double-bonded Chemex paper filters are the only way to replicate that at home.
+So if you visited a local coffee shop and fell in love with a complex and light-bodied brew from a Chemex, the double-bonded Chemex paper coffee filters are the only way to replicate that at home.

 However, if you enjoy a coffee with a slightly heavier body, you have way more filter options.
 Plenty of reusable cloth and metal filters on the market are designed to be compatible with the Chemex coffee maker.
 Just beware that not all Chemex filter alternatives are created equal, and you can’t trust every brand the way you can trust the Chemex brand.
 Some coffee lovers run some companies, while others are just cheap Amazon knock-offs.
 We avoided the latter in this list and only suggest the best Chemex filter alternatives.